abodnar1/Tic-Tac-Toe/README.md

 <img width="1429" alt="tic-tac-toe final project" src="https://user-images.githubusercontent.com/99693359/165407515-04322670-5716-4632-b914-e71339109f6a.png">

-The Turing School of Software & Design provided a project spec sheet for students to follow, which can be found [here](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo-v2.html).
+The [Turing School of Software and Design](https://turing.edu/) provided a project spec sheet for students to follow, which can be found [here](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo-v2.html).

 ## Technologies and Tools
 * HTML